Qualification Profile

 After completion of the EMABG course, graduates will be able to:

-• Describe the current world context of animal breeding, and reflect on its social and ethical aspects.
+• Describe the current world context of animal biodiversity, and reflect on its social and ethical aspects.

 • Show knowledge of biostatistics, quantitative and molecular genetics, and use correct scientific vocabulary.

-• Identify and critically analyse key factors and forces behind animal breeding problems and relate their own discipline to a multidisciplinary framework.
+• Identify and critically analyse key factors and forces related to challenges in management and utilisation of animal biodiversity and relate the discipline to a multidisciplinary framework.

 • Create a solution for a given problem by applying appropriate research methods, instruments and tools, and organise, monitor, and evaluate results within their specialisation, while

-– concluding and pointing out practical recommendations based on the analysis of results
+– concluding and pointing out practical recommendations based on analysis of results.

-• Present an oral and written report of study and research activities, while taking into account the nature of the audience.
+• Present an oral and written report of study and research activities, considering the nature of the audience.

 • Adapt and apply their knowledge to different working and cultural environments.